Kamani1318/data-storyteller/README.md

 _📌 **Machine Learning**_ <br/>

 This section automates the process of machine learning by giving the user the option to select X and y variables and letting us do everything else.
-The user can specify which columns they need for machine learning and then select the type of process - regression and classficiation.
+The user can specify which columns they need for machine learning and then select the type of process - regression, classficiation and clustering.
 The application selects multiple models and saves the best one as a binary `.sav` file to be used in the future for inferencing.
-The accuracy or R2 score is shown right then and there with the model running in the background.
+10 different models are available to use for regression and classification and K means is available for Clustering currently.
+On choosing 1 or more models the respective metrics will appear in a tabular format.

 _📌 **Data Visualization**_ <br/>
+This section automates teh data visualisation process of data analysis.
+The user has an optiont to choose any two data columns that are present in the dataset alogn with the chart type.
+One choosing these three,, the graph will be displayed.

 _📌 **Y-Parameter Optimization**_ <br/>